jimmyheaddon/TransformOnBuild/nuget/Readme.txt

 Usage:

     Simply continue using `TextTemplatingFileGenerator` custom
     tools associated with your .tt/.t4 files as usual.
 This package will add a .targets file that will also transform them on build, without requiring the installation of any Visual Studio SDK.

 Release Notes:

+v1.23

+* Migrated target framework to .NET 4.6.1 for .NET Standard 2.0 support

+* Add support for Visual Studio 2019 BuildTools

 v1.22